-Where the company is insolvent (can’t pay its debts), a creditors voluntary liquidation (CVL) is used to achieve liquidation.
+Insolvent liquidation: where the company is insolvent (can’t pay its debts), a creditors voluntary liquidation (CVL) is used to achieve liquidation.
 This is not the only solution though to creditor pressure.
-With advice from insolvency practitioners (like ourselves), a company voluntary arrangement (CVA) or a pre-pack / company administration could still allow for corporate turnaround.
+With advice from insolvency practitioners (like us), a company voluntary arrangement (CVA) or a pre-pack / company administration could still allow for turnaround.

 Creditors voluntary liquidation benefits

 - A CVL prevents further losses being incurred, acting in accordance with director duties.

 - Allows for a speedy resolution and remote attendance.